Kimono dress or kimono jacket: which to choose depending on the occasion?

 Easy to integrate into the wardrobe

-Vary the cuts according to your needs
+Vary the cuts according to the needs

 Kimono dress: the effortless wow effect